To sell a house in Indiana worth $227,165 — the median home value in Indiana — you’ll pay about $12,858 in realtor fees.

 Who pays realtor fees in Indiana?

-How to save on real estate commission in Indiana
+How to save on realtor fees in Indiana

 Tips for negotiating realtor commission in Indiana